mongodb/docs/source/includes/faq-agents.rst

 You can run multiple Monitoring Agents.
 If one Monitoring Agent fails, another starts monitoring.
-As long as at least one Monitoring Agent is available, MMS will not trigger an *Monitoring Agent Down* alert.
+As long as at least one Monitoring Agent is available, MMS will not trigger a *Monitoring Agent Down* alert.
 To run multiple Monitoring Agents, see :ref:`monitoring-agent-redundancy`.

 You also can create an alert to notify you when an agent is down.
 In MMS,